printers-for-people/catboat/docs/Config_Reference.md

 #homing_speed: 5.0
 #   Maximum velocity (in mm/s) of the stepper when homing.
 The default
 #   is 5mm/s.
+#homing_accel:
+#   Maximum accel (in mm/s) of the stepper when homing.
+The default
+#   is to use the max accel configured in the [printer]'s object.
 #homing_retract_dist: 5.0
 #   Distance to backoff (in mm) before homing a second time during
 #   homing.
 If `use_sensorless_homing` is false, this setting can be set